3 Must-Know Tips When Starting A New Dental Practice

 #1.
 RESEARCH YOUR LOCATION BEFOREHAND

 While some practices thrive with higher dentist-to-patient ratios, wisely choose an area with strong growth potential.
-Avoid areas with low or declining populations; they make building a healthy patient base much harder over time.
-Another thing to heavily consider is the competition in the area.
-How active are the other offices in the area?
-How heavy are they marketing in that area?
+Avoid areas with low or declining populations or stagnant growth opportunities due to competition saturation.
+Find an area with a healthy patient base that will support your growth as a time goes on.
+Take a look at how active offices are in the area?
+How heavy are they marketing in the community?

-Look for a conveniently located space.
-Staff and patients must be able to drive or commute easily without hurdles.
+Look for a conveniently located location.
+Staff and patients must be able to drive or commute there with ease.
 Getting there without too many obstacles is a really important factor.
 Ideally, the location should have dedicated parking.
 Ease of access and accessibility is sometimes overlooked.
+The financial benefit comes from maximizing Visibility and Accessibility.
+Conversely, choosing a cheaper, hidden location forces you to spend significantly more on digital and physical marketing to attract the same number of patients.

-To see how these factors come together, reach out to NEXT LEVEL CONSULTANTS for more information about our data-driven “Site Selection & Demographics Analysis” and how using one can prevent you from making a costly long-term mistake before you even get started.
+Learn more about how these factors come together, this podcast episode explains how demographics is the single most important decision using data-driven “Site Selection & Demographics Analysis.”
+Work with a dental startup consultant to see how data can prevent you from making a costly long-term mistake before you even get started.

 #2.
 FOCUS ON FINANCIAL PROJECTIONS